JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 - **Realtime GI Update Interval**: The interval to update realtime GI, set to 0 to disable realtime GI update.
   This features requires setup the light probes and realtime GI in the scene and the screen renderers.

-### Builtin Module / AVPro Module
+### Builtin Module / AVPro Module / Image Module
-These are the video player modules.
-The purpose of these game objects are interfaces from the undely video player components to the core.
+These are the video player / image viewer modules.
+The purpose of these game objects are interfaces from the undely video player / image loader components to the core.
 The following are the options could be changed here:

 - **Player Name**: The video player name to be displayed in UI, you can put literal name or just a key mapped inside a file called **lang.json** for localized.